JordanMicahBennett/UNI_CODE-DEEP-UI-ENGINE/source-code/horizontal menu sample/README.txt

 instructions
-the smallest button on the axis exists the window.
+the smallest button on the axis exits the window.